LucasMazza42/Energy-Analytics/WorldRenewablePatterns.md

 - Interesting insights:
     - Canada and India peaked much earlier than other countries
-    - United kindgdom has has rapid growth from 2000 to 2021
+    - United kingdom has has rapid growth from 2000 to 2021
     - Canada surpasses all countries in the % of energy provided by renewable sources

 2) Biggest jump from year to year in each country: